maxgillham/8D-Audio/README.md

 ## What needs to be done
 Currently, this only spreads the audio from left to right channel.
 The other properties I have noticed in this format of audio conversion that need to be introduced are

-* Left and right channel swapping to match song breakpoints (currently just out of phase sin wavs)
+* Left and right channel swapping to match song breakpoints
 * Audio elevation swapping
 * Dry reverb